BFM Times

 • UK retailers endured a wave of targeted cyberattacks between May and the end of last year.

-• According to reports, cloud readiness played a major role in how fast companies recovered
+• According to reports, cloud readiness played a major role in how fast companies recovered from cyberattacks.

 • Many retail cyber incidents from last year likely went unreported.